 - Maximise the impact of the initial CAN-project through widening the cooperation between municipal energy or climate protection services with economic development departments and multiplicators in the economic sector.

 - Support Local authorities to implement their low carbon plans in residential and economic areas effectively.

 Results of CAN SME activities must contribute to the output indicators:

 - The main indicator is GHG emission reduction with the calculation of this reduction being based on the actual energy retrofitting improvements.
 Potential activities and expenditure must also be in line with the programme’s, national and local rules.

 - Results should be higher for less budget than in the initial CAN project

 How Can I get Involved?

-The best way to keep up-to-date with CAN Cap news is to sign up for our Newsletter and keep an eye on our social media and website.
+The best way to keep up-to-date with CAN SME news is to sign up for our Newsletter and keep an eye on our social media and website.

-Only SMEs in specific industries will be able to apply for a free energy audit from 3cea.
+Only SMEs in specific industries will be able to apply for the discounted energy audit from 3cea through CAN SME.